 ADA Access to Buildings and Businesses (Public Accommodations) - Overview

-A federal law that requires most business and facilities to provide reasonable access and accommodation for all disabled customers, clients, and members of the public.
-This law, the Americans with Disabilities Act (ADA), applies to almost all businesses that are open to the public, regardless of size.
-Below is an introduction to the ADA and its application to "public accommodations."
+A federal law, the Americans with Disabilities Act (ADA), requires most business and facilities to provide reasonable access and accommodation for all disabled customers, clients, and members of the public.
+The ADA applies to almost all businesses that are open to the public, regardless of size.
+See below for an introduction to the ADA and its application to public accommodations.

 The Americans with Disabilities Act

-The Americans with Disabilities Act (ADA) is a federal civil rights law that prohibits the exclusion of people with disabilities from everyday activities, such as buying an item at the store, watching a movie in a theater, enjoying a meal at a local restaurant, exercising at the local health club, or having the car serviced at a local garage.
+The Americans with Disabilities Act (ADA) is a federal civil rights law that prohibits disability discrimination in various settings including housing, employment, education, and public accommodations; it prohibits the exclusion of people with disabilities from everyday activities, such as buying an item at the store, watching a movie in a theater, enjoying a meal at a local restaurant, exercising at the local gym, or having the car serviced at a garage.
 To meet the goals of the ADA, the law established requirements for private businesses of all sizes.
 These requirements first went into effect on January 26, 1992.

 In recognition that many small businesses cannot afford to make significant physical changes to their stores or places of business to provide accessibility to wheelchair users and other people with disabilities, the ADA has requirements for existing facilities built before 1993 that are less strict than for ones built after early 1993 or modified after early 1992.

 Private Businesses that Serve the Public: "Public Accommodations"